imkhoibui/personal-webpage/_posts/2025-09-07-welcome-to-my-web.md

 Working in science research where breaking news, information, funding cuts (?!) are bombarded in everyday life can be a little bit overwhelming.
 Sometimes, I feel the urge to retreat myself into a safe haven, I guess this is it.

-I am going to update this regularly, but I hope this serves as a place where I freely share my thoughts, ideas.
-Who's going to be the audience - well if you visit this page then I guess it's you but it's mostly built for me, hoping to revisit every now and then to reflect on how I have developed as a person.
+I am going to update this irregularly, but I hope this serves as a place where I freely share my thoughts, ideas.
+Who's going to be the audience? - well if you visit this page then I guess it's you but it's mostly built for me, hoping to revisit every now and then to reflect on how I have developed as a person.